 Controlling is the main structure of the entire organization, so hopefully, the control process must be as strict as possible.
 The primary process that is used for controlling covers a few major steps that are defined below.

-01- It is necessary for any organization to determine the areas to be controlled.
+01- Any organization must determine the areas to be controlled.
 Besides, it is also illogical to control every aspect of the organization.
-Simply, controlling every major aspect would be enough and before controlling it, the managers should determine the areas.
-Major areas to control are those that were considered as organizational objectives and goals while performing planning process.
+Simply, controlling every major aspect would be enough, and before controlling it, the managers should determine the areas.
+Major areas to control are those that were considered as organizational objectives and goals while performing the planning process.

 04- This step of the control process involves the comparison of the performance with the standards.
-There are two approaches used for this purpose, i.e. Management by Exception and 360-degree feedback system.
-Besides, most of the managers compare performance and standards by using personal observations.
+There are two approaches used for this purpose, i.e. Management by Exception and a 360-degree feedback system.
+Besides, most managers compare performance and standards by using personal observations.

 Forms of Control Process